Organise and sign a petition

 Presenting a petition at a meeting

-How will the council respond to petitions?
+How we'll respond to petitions

 Our response to a petition will depend on what a petition asks for and how many people have signed it, but may include one or more of the following: